 Now that we’ve established their critical importance to your success, here is a five-step plan to help you and/or your appointed data syndication/digital ninja get where they need to be.

-Five steps to becoming a data syndication ninja:
+Five steps to improve your product data syndication and becoming a data syndication ninja:

 Step 1: The need for speed